GLiUMN/MergentProcessing/README.md

 Some examples of the extracted tables and original PDFs can also be found in folder "Step_3".

-## Step 4 Classify the extracted tables
+## Step 4 Classify the Extracted Tables
 Since every PDF page can contain more than one tables, we want to know which specific table is tax reconciliation table.
 Hence, we train a classifier using fastText to classify the tables.
 This classifier is trained by Thomas.
 The details about the classifier can be found in the tech appendix documentation.
 After running the classifier, we obtain a CSV table, indicating which table is classified as target table (tax reconciliation table) or non-target table and the associated confidence level.
 If the fastText classifier does not classify and tables found in a PDF page as tax reconciliation table, the page is either the wrong page or has the tax reconciliation data in paragraphs instead of tables.

 **Issues:** Sometimes the fastText classifier fails to recognize tax reconciliation table.
 Some examples can be found in folder "Step_4".

-## Step 5 Parse the tax reconciliation tables
+## Step 5 Parse the Tax Reconciliation Tables
+Next, we want to combine the tax reconciliation tables of different companies to a single CSV file and parse the tables into a fixed format.
+An example of the parsed CSV can be found in folder "Step_5".
+Here are the keys for the columns names:

+* company: company name
+* year_10k: the year when the 10K form was filed
+* year_col: the year of the data
+* var: variable name
+* data_var: the parsed data
+* data_row: the original data in the separate CSVs
+* indicator: indicating if the data is in amounts or rates
+* i_row: row number of the data
+* N_rows: total number of rows of the table

+**Issues:** Parsing the tax reconciliation tables is harder than we expect.
+The qualities of these scanned 10K docuemnts vary a lot across companies across years.
+Amazon Textract cannot always extract the correct information from from PDFs in a correct format.
+We need to take care of each type of exceptions and keep developing our parsing code.
+Here are some special cases:

+1.

-## Step 6 Diagnostics
+## Step 6 Convert Amounts to Rates and Diagnostics

-To be done.
+There are several things